Inter- University Doctoral Consortium (IUDC)

 The above form requires the Department Executive Officer and the VP of Student Affairs approval.

-Once students have part one of the Permit Out Consortium form filled out, they will be given part two of the Permit out Consortium form.
-This form requires the IUDC Coordinator and the instructor signature from the host school and the program Executive Director and the Registrar's signature from the home school.
+Once students have part one of the Permit Out Consortium form filled out, they will be given part two of ther Permit out Consortium form.
+This form requires the IUDC Coordinator and the instructor signature from the host school and the Registrar's signature from the home school.

 Students approved to take a course at a consortium school will be enrolled for a course at The Graduate Center that will bill them for the number of approved credits they can take at the participating school.
 Registration to this course does not mean the student is enrolled for the course at the host school.